Sonnentierchen/forschungsprojekt/mrcnn_coco/README.md

 The code in `/mrcnn_coco/` is very close to the original GitHub repository with only small changes.
 The classes are kept the same in training, and only some rudimentary filtering to keep only VUFO classes in inference and evaluation are provided.
 This code was used to get to know the network and try out a few things.

+Functions like the script in conversion.py and extract_frames.py are not described here as they should be self-explanatory.

 ## Inference

 The following section explains how to perform inference with the code in `/mrcnn_coco/`, i.e. run the network on images.